marielchua/GitHub-Pages/index.md

 3. Python
 4. C++, Currently, I'm trying to teach myself C# as well :)

+## Goals for this Class
+- [x] Get a cool professor :3
+- [ ] Meet my groupmates!
+- [ ] Learn about today's culture surrounding software engineering
+- [ ] Create a project I can put on my resume

 ## More about me besides CS
 ### [About my dance team](https://youtu.be/Yd4yXcT6r1I)
 I've been on **Ascension** for two years, going into my third.
 It gives me a good break from the stress of school, and I've actually met a lot of other CSE majors in the dance community!
 The section link above is from our competitive set in 2021.